-- the incoming message is authenticated by the SSL layer - extract the information used for authorisation from the message sent to the server.
-This information includes: originator of the message(in case the message passed through a UNICORE gateway), trust delegation tokens, incoming VO membership assertions, etc. - · deal with trust delegation - generate or lookup attributes to be used used for authorisation in the configured attribute sources - perform policy check by executing a PDP request
+- the incoming message is authenticated first by the SSL layer.
+In general messages will be relegated through the Gateway, and will not be directly from end user clients. - extract authentication information from the HTTP headers, such as username/password, OAuth token, a JWT delegation token or even X509 certificate information - authenticate the message using the configured authentication handlers.
+This procedure will assign a X500 distinguished name to the current user, which in UNICORE terms is the user identity. - extract further information used for authorisation from the message sent to the server.
+This information may include: originator of the message(in case the message passed through a UNICORE gateway), trust delegation tokens, incoming VO membership assertions, etc. - generate or lookup attributes to be used used for authorisation in the configured attribute sources - perform policy check by executing a PDP request